babelfish-for-postgresql/babelfish_project_website/_usage/locales.md

 ---
 layout: default
-title: Locales and language support
+title: Collations and language support
 nav_order: 4
 ---

-## Locales and language support
+## Collations and language support

 A collation specifies the sort order and presentation format of data.
 Babelfish maps SQL Server collations to comparable collations